Voraka/Eternity-Ransomware/README.md

 # Eternity-Ransomware

 This Is Not The Original Repository Of eTeRnItY RaNsOmWaRe.
-This Project Is Copied & Upgraded from https://github.com/Sameera-Madushan-Perera/eTeRnItY-RaNsOmWaRe

 # Disclaimer

 eTeRnItY RaNsOmWaRe Is For Educational Purposes Only.
 Anyone Should Not Try To Infect Any Computer With This Virus Unless With Prior Consent, Legal Authority And For Testing/educational Purposes, And The Demo Video Contains A Video Of Testing This Virus On A Virtual Machine, For Educational Purposes, Which Means No People Or Machines Were Negatively Impacted Or Harmed In The Making Of The Demo Video.